ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 Each query creates one or two rows in the `query_log` table, depending on the status of the query:

 1. If the query execution is successful, two events with types 1 and 2 are created (see the `type` column).
 2. If an error occurred during query processing, two events with types 1 and 4 are created.
 3. If an error occurred before launching the query, a single event with type 3 is created.

 By default, logs are added to the table at intervals of 7.5 seconds.
-You can set this interval in the [query_log](server_settings/settings.md#server_settings-query-log) server setting (see the `flush_interval_milliseconds` parameter).
+You can set this interval in the [query\_log](server_settings/settings.md#server_settings-query-log) server setting (see the `flush_interval_milliseconds` parameter).
 To flush the logs forcibly from the memory buffer into the table, use the `SYSTEM FLUSH LOGS` query.

 When the table is deleted manually, it will be automatically created on the fly.
 Note that all the previous logs will be deleted.

-!!! note
+!!! note "Note"
     The storage period for logs is unlimited.
-Logs aren't automatically deleted from the table.
+Logs aren’t automatically deleted from the table.
 You need to organize the removal of outdated logs yourself.

-You can specify an arbitrary partitioning key for the `system.query_log` table in the [query_log](server_settings/settings.md#server_settings-query-log) server setting (see the `partition_by` parameter).
+You can specify an arbitrary partitioning key for the `system.query_log` table in the [query\_log](server_settings/settings.md#server_settings-query-log) server setting (see the `partition_by` parameter).

-## system.query_thread_log {#system_tables-query-thread-log}
+## system.query\_thread\_log {#system_tables-query-thread-log}

 The table contains information about each query execution thread.

-ClickHouse creates this table only if the [query_thread_log](server_settings/settings.md#server_settings-query-thread-log) server parameter is specified.
+ClickHouse creates this table only if the [query\_thread\_log](server_settings/settings.md#server_settings-query-thread-log) server parameter is specified.
 This parameter sets the logging rules, such as the logging interval or the name of the table the queries will be logged in.

-To enable query logging, set the [log_query_threads](settings/settings.md#settings-log-query-threads) parameter to 1.
+To enable query logging, set the [log\_query\_threads](settings/settings.md#settings-log-query-threads) parameter to 1.
 For details, see the [Settings](settings/settings.md) section.

 Columns: